 My hope is that these circles will continue to provide a space where women support each other’s attempts to lean in, both professionally and personally.
 It’s such a thrilling feeling to be a part of a living community that is changing the world one woman at a time.

-Circle Founder, Lean In NYC
+Chapter Founder, Lean In NYC

 The book Lean In is focused on encouraging women to pursue their ambitions, and changing the conversation from what we can’t do to what we can do.
 Lean In Circles mark the next chapter.